-Infractions of the following policies are prohibited for all members of the University community and if violated will require disciplinary action.
+The following policies are designed for the general well-being of all members of the University community.
+Any violations will require disciplinary action.

 (1) Academic Dishonesty

 Cheating or plagiarism in any form is unacceptable.
 The course instructor is responsible for handling each case of dishonesty in the classroom except where a major or repeated offense is involved.
 In any case he has the right to refer the offense to a higher authority through his Department Chairman, his Academic Dean, and ultimately to the ACADEMIC GRIEVANCE BOARD: